-Gossip can hurt the careers of two people: the person being talked about and the person who is doing the talking.
+Gossip can hurt the careers of two people: the person being talked about and the person who does the talking.

-Do not think you are above anything.
-Pitch in and set a good example, especially if the job is one that nobody else wants to do.
+Pitch in and set a good example.
+Try to explore other areas, especially if nobody else wants to do a specific task.
 Your willingness to do so will be noticed and appreciated.

-People who share credit with others make a much better impression than those who take all the credit themselves.
+People who share credit with others make a much better impression than those who take all the praise and acknowledgment themselves.

 Ask for help whenever you need one.
-Do not let a difficult task get out of hand just because of your pride that you can do anything and everything without else’s assistance.
+Do not let a difficult task get out of hand just because of your pride.

-If you do not like someone, do not let it show.
+If you do not like someone or something, try not to show it.
 Never burn bridges or offend others as you move ahead in your career.

 You should accept the fact that life is not always fair.
-If you were passed over a promotion, did not get the project you wanted or something important to you, let it go.
-Be gracious and diplomatic; concentrate on the brighter future that is ahead of you and move on.
-Harboring resentment or bitterness will not help to advance your career.
+If you did not get the project you wanted or something important to you, let it go.
+Be gracious and diplomatic; concentrate on the brighter future that is ahead of you and moves on.
+Harboring resentment or bitterness will not help advance your career.

 When you are right, do not be overly proud or egoistic about it.
 Do not be too confident, to the point that you are being boastful.

 Do not be snooty or ignorant.
-Make others feel that they are important.
-Compliment other people, when needed.
-Emphasize their strengths and contributions, and help them if you can.
+Make others feel that they are important and involved.
+Compliment other people when needed.
+Stress their strengths and contributions and help them if you can.
 They will enthusiastically help you in return.